 For a very long time it’s been known that natural sunlight can benefit the human body.
 And this is especially true of light that’s in the red end of the spectrum.

-So, the lasers used in hair loss treatment emit red light at wavelengths which are believed to stimulate hair regrowth in one or more of the following ways:
+So that’s why the lasers used in hair loss treatment emit red light at wavelengths which are believed to stimulate hair regrowth in one or more of the following ways:

 Laser hair loss treatment is aimed towards those who have only just begun to lose hair or develop thinning hair, and not really for anyone whose hair loss is already severe.

 However, lasers appear to lose their coherence when they enter the body, and this has led to uncertainty about whether the argument for using lasers rather than any other light source is flawed.
 Also see point 5 - Power level below.

 Diffused lasers do have a greater divergence which makes them safer and gives more coverage.
 And the total duration of treatment can be reduced depending upon other factors such as how strong the lasers are.

-So, which type is best for hair loss?
+So which type is best for hair loss?